DrewThomasCorps/book-renew/README.md

 ## Setup
 ### Server
 1. Install MAMP or XAMPP
+2. Move the project to the htdocs folder of MAMP or XAMPP
-2. Start your apache server and mysql server
+3. Start your apache server and mysql server
-3. Open up phpmyadmin and create a new database `book_renew`
+4. Open up phpmyadmin and create a new database `book_renew`

 ### Backend
 1. Open book_renew_backend as the root directory in a new project in Intellij